GSA/digitalgov.gov/content/resources/an-introduction-to-accessibility.md

 ---
 date: 2023-10-27 15:06:00 -0500
 title: An introduction to accessibility
-deck: Understand how to approach web digital service and web accessibility for all
+deck: Understand how to approach accessibility for all
 summary: An overview of how to design and deliver accessible digital products and services in the federal government

 # see all authors at https://digital.gov/authors